 Alendronate is classified as a bisphosphonate drug.
 Like other medications in this class, alendronate inhibits bone resorption via action on osteoclasts or on osteoclast precursors, Osteoclasts are the bone cells that break down bony material.
 Alendronate lowers the rate of bone resorption into the bodily fluids.

+There is no patent on alendronate, so it is available as a generic medicine and is inexpensive.
 For more about treatment of osteoporosis with alendronate, click here.

 Osteoporosis is a disorder of the skeletal system defined as a level of bone strength below normal that places a person at-risk for bone fractures.
 Bone strength is characterized by a combination of two bone properties: (1) density, which reflects grams of bone minerals per cubic centimeter, and (2) quality, which reflects how well a bone can withstand fracture.
 However, a lone measure of bone density is often used for the clinical estimate of a person’s overall bone strength.
 The exact range of bone density considered to be abnormal has varied over the years, but the World Health Organization currently defines it as 2.5 standard deviations or more below the average level in young, healthy adults.

-In 2012 the FDA approved Binosto, an effervescent form of alendronate.
+Binosto is an effervescent form of alendronate.
 It tastes better and is easier to take than alendronate in pill form.
 The patient drops the tablet into water and a bubbly drink forms (similar to Alka Selzer).
 Flavorings in Binosto mimic the taste of strawberry soft drinks, and the dosage is 70 mg, which is commonly prescribed for people who take alendronate once a week.